section-engineering-education/engineering-education/content/articles/building-a-telegram-bot-with-python-to-generate-quotes/index.md

 ### Conclusion
 To conclude, we have learned about building Telegram bots for groups.

-There is still a lot you can achieve with a telegram bot, like connecting your bot to other APIs and hosting on a platform like [Heroku](https://medium.com/analytics-vidhya/schedule-a-python-script-on-heroku-a978b2f91ca8) to make your bot available 24/7.
+There is still a lot you can achieve with a Telegram bot, like connecting your bot to other APIs and hosting them on a platform like [Heroku](https://medium.com/analytics-vidhya/schedule-a-python-script-on-heroku-a978b2f91ca8) to make your bot available 24/7.

 You can also check the [Telegram bot](https://core.telegram.org/bots/api) documentation for more info on creating bots.